henrywu2019/BentoML/docs/source/guides/custom_artifact.rst

 Adding Custom Model Artifact
 ============================

-BentoML integrates with the most popular machine learning frameworks.
-For the ML framework yet to integrate with BentoML, BentoML provides model artifact customizing...
+Kappa integrates with the most popular machine learning frameworks.
+For the ML framework yet to integrate with Kappa, Kappa provides model artifact customizing...

 The guide will demonstrate how to create a custom model artifact class, and then use it in BentoService for prediction